 Just an hour later, another cyclist was struck while riding in New Haven, Connecticut.
 Police believe the rider was passing a northbound on-ramp to I-91 when a vehicle attempting to turn onto the interstate failed to yield the right of way to the rider and struck him.
 The rider was taken to a hospital in serious condition.

-The Connecticut Personal Injury Lawyers with Carter Mario Injury Lawyers say that the best way to prevent a Connecticut Car Accident involving a bicycle is for motorists to always be aware of their surroundings while driving.
-Cyclists should also always wear a helmet with light colored, reflective clothing in order to make themselves more visible.
+The Connecticut Personal Injury Lawyers with Carter Mario Law Firm says that the best way to prevent a Connecticut Car Accident involving a bicycle is for motorists to always be aware of their surroundings while driving.
+Cyclists should also always wear a helmet with light-colored, reflective clothing in order to make themselves more visible.